Park Heong-joon

-Park Heong-joon (Korean: 박형준; born 19 January 1960) is a South Korean journalist, educator and politician.
-He was a former professor of the Sociology Department and Graduate School of International Studies at Dong-a University from 1 September 1991 to 12 March 2021.
+Park Heong-joon (Korean: 박형준; born 19 January 1960) is a South Korean journalist, educator, and politician who has served as the mayor of Busan since 2021.
+A member of the People Power Party, he was a professor of the Sociology Department and Graduate School of International Studies at Dong-A University from 1991 to 2021.

-He has been the Mayor of Busan since 8 April 2021.
-He was elected to the position in the by-election a day before that was provoked following the resignation of Oh Keo-don due to the allegations of sexual harassment.
-He successfully defeated the Democratic candidate Kim Young-choon with a large margin.

-Park represented the Grand National Party (GNP) in the National Assembly as the Member for Suyeong from 2004 until in 2008, when he was defeated to the independent candidate Yoo Jae-jung, who later returned to the GNP.
+Park represented the Grand National Party (GNP) in the National Assembly as the Member for Suyeong from 2004 until in 2008, when he was defeated by the Independent candidate Yoo Jae-jung, who later returned to the GNP.
 Though he lost again to Yoo in 2012, he served as the Secretary-General of the National Assembly from 2014 to 2016.
-He also served as the Senior Secretary to the President for Political Affairs from 2009 to 2010 under the President Lee Myung-bak.
+He also served as the Senior Secretary to the President for Political Affairs from 2009 to 2010 under President Lee Myung-bak.

+He was elected as Mayor of Busan in the 2021 by-election, a day before that was provoked following the resignation of Oh Keo-don due to allegations of sexual harassment.
+He successfully defeated the Democratic candidate Kim Young-choon by a large margin.

 Prior to his political career, Park worked as a journalist of JoongAng Ilbo and Monthly Mal.
-Since 2010s, he has been a commentator in various programmes i.e. Battle of Tongues, Powerful Opponents, Let's Be Politicians and so on.
+Since the 2010s, he has been a commentator in various programmes such as Battle of Tongues, Powerful Opponents, Let's Be Politicians and so on.